Lucifer's Tom Ellis reveals "60 per cent" of finale is all that's left to shoot of season 5

 The (Morning)star has opened up about how the coronavirus pandemic has delayed the fantasy series.

 Tom Ellis has revealed Netflix's Lucifer still has 60 per cent of its season five finale to shoot.

-Although the first half of the season is set to drop on 21st August, Ellis – who has played lead Lucifer Morningstar since 2016 – recently revealed the coronavirus crisis paused production at a truly devilish time.
+Although the first half of the season is set to drop on 21st August, with Lucifer season 5 part 2 arriving in May 2021, Ellis – who has played lead Lucifer Morningstar since 2016 – recently revealed the coronavirus crisis paused production at a truly devilish time.

 “We were agonisingly close to wrapping but lockdown beat us,” Ellis recently told DA MAN magazine.
 “We still have 60 per cent of our season five finale to shoot.”